Vizzuality/marxan-cloud/docs/ARCHITECTURE_infrastructure.md

 - Reliance on shared concepts

-For example, the use of Kubernetes as an DevOps platform, or Airflow as orchestration engine for data pipelines.
+For example, the use of Kubernetes as an DevOps platform, or BullMQ and Redis to manage queues of asynchronous compute jobs.
 Besides the operational leverage, these and other frameworks we choose should also help both onboard developers to the project, as well as making it easier for independent organizations to deploy their own instances, relying on commodity cloud services such as Azure AKS.

 - Scalability